6ix9ine: Early life

-Daniel Hernandez was born on May 8, 1996, in Bushwick, Brooklyn, New York City to Natividad Perez-Hernandez, a factory worker and house cleaner from Atlixco, Puebla Mexico, and Daniel Hernandez Sr. from Río Piedras, Puerto Rico.
-His mother came to the U.S. in 1988 to seek a better life and opportunities.
-Hernandez played baseball and soccer throughout his youth and was assigned to a Major League Soccer team at 13 but his mother declined because she did not trust a stranger taking her son at a young age.
+Daniel Hernandez was born on May 8, 1996, in the Bushwick neighborhood of Brooklyn, New York City, to Natividad Perez-Hernandez, a factory worker and house cleaner from Atlixco, Puebla, Mexico, and Daniel Hernandez Sr., from Río Piedras, San Juan, Puerto Rico.

-Hernandez and his older brother, Oscar Osiris Hernandez (born August 25, 1994), were raised in a church throughout their youth.
-Hernandez sang during mass and was selected many times to read from the Bible.
-His favorite passage was Psalm 121.
-His elementary school, was Public School 59.
-His middle school was Juan Morel Campos Secondary School.
-His high school was Legacy High School.
+Hernandez and his older brother, Oscar Hernandez, were raised in a church throughout their youth.
+He went to elementary school at Public School 59.
+He went to middle school at Juan Morel Campos Secondary School.
+He went to high school at Legacy High School.
 He left high school around the tenth grade.

 Hernandez did not know his father until he was 9 years old and had only a brief relationship with him.
 Hernandez's mother told him he was dead, according to Hernandez's father.
 Hernandez's father had a heroin addiction and was in prison for five years for selling drugs.
-Hernandez's stepfather was shot dead steps away from the family home in 2010.
-After the murder of his stepfather, Hernandez's mother wasn't able to make enough money working to support her children.
-She applied for welfare and there were many nights Hernandez and his brother went to bed without dinner.
-Due to his mother's financial struggle, Hernandez and his brother wore used clothes and Hernandez had to share a bed with his mother.
+Hernandez's stepfather, who also was Puerto Rican, was shot dead steps away from the family home in 2010.
+After the murder of his stepfather, Hernandez "spiraled into a deep depression", and would not shower or eat.

-Emotionally disturbed by the death of his stepfather, Hernandez would not shower or eat to the point where he lost a lot of weight, he was given therapy and was hospitalized for depression and post-traumatic stress disorder.
 Hernandez also started to act out due to his stepfather's death and was eventually expelled from school in the 8th grade for bad behavior.
-Rather than continuing his education, he started working at various jobs such as being a busboy and a delivery boy at a grocery store to help his mother financially.
+Rather than continuing his education, he started working various jobs such as being a busboy.